 UNDP will focus on national capacity development to formulate, implement and monitor policies and programmes aimed at putting MDG 1 (poverty reduction) on track.
-This is the overall goal of UNDP’s work in Mongolia.
+It is the overall goal of UNDP’s work in Mongolia.
 Support will be given on policy options for the off-track MDGs by identifying bottlenecks, prioritizing solutions, developing action plans and implementation strategies.
-UNDP will also focus the attention on long term development priorities including linking Mongolia up to the global post-2015 development discussions.
+UNDP will also pay attention on development of country’s long-term development priorities, linking Mongolia up to the global post-2015 debates and actions.

 National development policy and planning

 Capacity for data analysis and econometric modeling will be strengthened to assist policy makers in forecasting, planning, and policy analysis.
-UNDP has supported Mongolia to develop an integrated macro- economic model and related capacities.
+UNDP has supported Mongolia to construct an integrated macro- economic modeling and related capacities.
 This model supports comparative analysis of different policy options and integrates economic, environmental and social elements.
-Support will continue to further use this model in actual policy making.
+Support will be continued for further use of the model in actual policy making.

 Poverty Reduction and MDGs achievement

-UNDP will continue supporting nationally-led and participatory processes to produce evidence and policy options including the UNDP flagship national Human Development Reports.
-These reports deepens the understanding of how human development can implemented in national policy and practice by promoting people centered policies.
-Support will also be given to analyse and develop national MDG reports and the usage of poverty mapping.
+UNDP will continue supporting nationally-led and participatory processes to produce knowledge products with evidence and policy options, including the UNDP flagship product, National Human Development Reports.
+These reports deepen the understanding of how human development can be promoted and realized in the national policy and practice by implementing people-centered policies.
+Support will also be given to the analyses and preparation of national MDG reports and the construction and usage of poverty mapping results for policy making.

-For many years, UNDP has strengthened and empowered local communities to identify their own way out of poverty by supporting alternative livelihoods and the development of small and medium sized enterprises.
-The lessons from this long effort will be brought to policy makers attention.
+For many years, UNDP has been strengthening and empowering local communities to identify their own way out of poverty by supporting the programmes towards alternative livelihoods, capacity building for small and medium-sized enterprises, micro finance and micro insurance.
+The lessons from this long term efforts will be brought to policy makers attention.

 These interventions will all lead to capacity strengthening of the government to address disparities, vulnerabilities and persistent poverty through evidence-based policy making, planning and monitoring.

 UNDP is supporting Mongolia in reaching out to other countries globally.
 This support includes the setting up of an International Think Tank on Landlocked Developing Countries (LLDCs).
-This will support not only Mongolia, but all LLDCs to increase the potential for greater engagement in regional and global trade, better management of transport and transit arrangements and sharing knowledge and experiences.
+This will support not only Mongolia, but all LLDCs to increase their potential for greater engagement in regional and global trade development, better partnering on common trade-related and transit-transport issues and sharing knowledge and experiences.